Update: 3/17/12, 12:00 P.M. - Recent Radiation Alerts

 When you think about it, this experiment all but proves that the primary source of ever-present background radiation on Earth is cosmic in origin.
-The farther that a Geiger counter travels away from the surface of the Earth, the greater the background radiation count because of the lesser atmospheric shielding at higher altitude.
+The farther that a Geiger counter travels away from the surface of the Earth, the greater the background radiation count because of the lesser atmospheric and electromagnetic shielding at higher altitude.
 This experiment should also put to rest a myth held by a few that the source of our background count is the radioactive remnants from circa 1960 above-ground nuclear testing in Nevada and the Soviet Union.
 Not that such detonations were, or are not, a component of background, but in magnitude, they pale in comparison to the strong cosmic ray constituent.

 So how harmful is radiation from plane flights?
 For the PRM-8000, a radiation level of 423 CPM equates to .423 mR/hr, so the total round trip flight time of 7 hours contributed toward my annual radiation dosage by the amount of about 3 mR. Since the NIH (National Institute of Health) recommends limiting annual radiation dosage to no more than 100 mR, over and above normal background radiation, that would correspond to 33 such flights per year.
 I rarely fly, but you can estimate the accumulated dosage that our dutiful flight crews receive over the course of a year of service.